scra88le/taxonomySca88le/_posts/2019-7-14-Lepidoptera.md

 ## Zygaenidae

-Some of the 1000 or so species are commonly known as burnet or forester moths, are in the Zygaenidae family.
-Zygaenid moths are typically day flying with a slow, fluttering flight, and with typically clubbed antennae.
+Some of the 1000 or so species commonly known as burnet or forester moths, are in the Zygaenidae family.
+Zygaenid moths are typically day flying with a slow, fluttering flight, and with clubbed antennae.
 They generally have a metallic sheen and often prominent spots of red or yellow.

 ### **Six-spot burnet** (*Zygaena filipendulae*)